What that actually means in practice

 Decisions made

-This is not complicated.
-It is hard because most teams tolerate vague meetings for too long.
+None of this is complicated.
+It is hard because most teams put up with vague meetings for far too long.

 | Cadence element | Weak version | Strong version |